andresvillenas/Sitecore.Extensions/Readme.md

 This is a set of utilities for the Sitecore Client interface with the intention to make the developer and content editor more productive.

 This project is currently under **development**.
-You can look around but it is not stable enough.
-Release will be generated as soon as an stable version is confirmed.
+You can look around it, test it, clone the repository, but it is not stable enough.
+As soon as there is an stable version, a release version will be generated and will be available for download.

 ### Install from release